Last Luck Bump of the Year by Holiday Mathis - Boston Herald - Go Tech Daily

 TAURUS (April 20 to May 20).
 Avoid rhetorical questions.
 If it is not meant to be answered literally and only evokes drama, why ask?
 A question like “What’s wrong with you?”
 For example, is not very useful.

 GEMINI (May 21 – June 21).
-Properly articulate your ideas and listen carefully to the ideas of others is the cornerstone of today’s success.
+Properly articulate your ideas and listen carefully to the ideas of others will be the cornerstone of today’s success.
 At the end of a conversation you need to be at home in the points of the other person as well as in your own.

 CANCER (June 22 – July 22).
 Don’t be afraid of silence, especially the breaks in a conversation.
 It is a good indicator for comfort, confidence and harmony.
 People consider each other instead of talking about each other.